uccser/cs-field-guide/docs/source/getting_started/contributing_guide.rst

 Your First Code Contribution (pull request)
 ==============================================================================

-Unsure where to begin contributing to CS Unplugged?
+Unsure where to begin contributing to CS Field Guide?
 You can start by looking through the `issue tracker`_.

 Pull Requests